Mall of America Facts: 23 Things You Didn’t Know About the Biggest Mall in America

 15. Plenty of Parking

 But if you have a car, Mall of America can easily accommodate it.
 The facility has more than 12,250 free on-site parking spaces, and valet service is also available.
+Just know that overnight parking is banned to prevent locals from parking their cars at the mall for free and then taking the train to the airport when they head out on vacation.

 Sage Advice: Use the MyPark app to reserve a premium parking spot.